Parker Posey: 2020s

 In 2025, Posey portrayed a wealthy matriarch as part of the main cast of the third season of the HBO anthology series The White Lotus.
 She spent six months in Thailand, where shooting took place, beginning in February 2024.
 The series was acclaimed by critics, who largely praised her Southern accent.
 She starred as an eccentric neighbour in the comedy horror film The Parenting (2025).
-She is featured in the Hyundai Palisade “All That And More” advertising campaign which debuted on 4 September 2025.
+She is featured in the Hyundai Palisade "All That And More" advertising campaign which debuted on 4 September 2025.
+Posey stars in Cutwater Spirits' "The Longest Island" Summer 2026 advertising campaign.

 Personal life

-Posey dated actor Stuart Townsend after meeting on the set of The Venice Project (1999).
-They broke up in 2001.
-She was in a relationship with rock singer Ryan Adams from 2003 to 2005.
-She provided vocals on several of his records from his album Rock n Roll.
+Posey dated actor Stuart Townsend from 1999 to 2001 after meeting on the set of The Venice Project (1999).
+She was in a relationship with rock singer Ryan Adams from 2003 to 2005, and provided vocals on several of Adams' records from his album Rock n Roll.
 From the late 2000s to the early 2010s, she dated visual artist Scott Lenhardt.

 Posey has lived in both Greenwich Village and the East Village in New York City.
 She has taken up pottery and sewing as hobbies, practices Ashtanga yoga, and is a follower of Ayurvedic medicine, which she discovered while filming The Eye (2008) in Albuquerque, New Mexico.